 Thyme is easy to propagate from cuttings or plant from nursery stock.
-Space plants 15 inches apart.
-If growing from seed, start indoors 6-8 weeks before planting out.
+Space plants 12 inches apart.
+If starting thyme from seed, begin indoors 6 to 8 weeks before planting out.
 Sow on the surface of the soil.
-Seeds will germinate in 10-20 days.
+Seeds will germinate in 10 to 20 days.
 Transplant after the danger of frost has passed.
-Apply an all-purpose organic fertilizer mixed with kelp extract several times throughout the growing season.
+Apply an organic garden fertilizer and liquid seaweed several times throughout the gardening season.

 Insects and Disease:

-Thyme is susceptible to botrytis rot, rhizoctonia (root rot), and other fungal diseases.
+Thyme is susceptible to botrytis rot, rhizoctonia (root rot) and other plant diseases.
 Choose planting locations with good drainage and plenty of air circulation to prevent problems.
 Common insect pests, include aphids and spider mites.
 Watch closely and apply organic pest controls, when necessary.